 - Use of black-and-white and color printers

-- Services of the Center for Information Technology personnel (troubleshooting assistance only from the Help Desk)
+- Services of the Information Technology personnel (troubleshooting assistance only from the Help Desk)

 - Current versions of anti-virus and anti-spyware software for individual use

 - Use of multimedia resources: projectors, cameras, analog and digital audio and video recorders, etc.

 - Use of the Media Service’s Digital Media Lab